All Episodes

 Who is talking about you?

-Cratchy, don't you open your mouth about the best?
+Crabtree, don't you open your mouth about the best?

-I said it for you, real quick.
+I'm going to set it for you real quick.

 And there's so many people who claimed that they were Seahawks fans are now claiming they're rooting for the Broncos in the Super Bowl because they just hate this.

-They just this guy's become a villain.
+This guy's become a villain.

-He's become an arrogant egomaniac all about me, saying these mean things about another player that nobody knows the history between the two.
+He's become an arrogant egomaniac all about me saying these mean things about another player that nobody knows the history between the two.

 It was raw.

-I'm surprised we don't get more post-game interviews like this when the adrenaline is still pumping and and the emotions are still raw.
+It was at the end of the, frankly, folks, I'm surprised we don't get more post-game interviews like this when the adrenaline is still pumping and the emotions are still raw.

-These people are playing for the championship of the National Football League.
+I mean, these people are playing for the championship of the National Football League, the NFC conference, go to the Super Bowl.

 This is huge stuff.